About me

 Hope is a discipline.
 Despair is an indulgence.

 I am an interdisciplinary artist.
 I create public art projects, fiber-art installations, and mixed media and video works.
-Many of my projects have been informed by climate change and respond to environmental social justice issues.
-To amplify multilingual voices from around the world, I engage people of diverse backgrounds through interview and fiber-arts processes.
-For instance, “Anxiety” (a communally-made fiber-art project, 2024-25) highlights tapestries made of recycled plastic film.
-The project addresses the problems of single-use plastics and ecological anxiety.
-“Tower” (an interdisciplinary video installation, 2021) combines sculpture, video and social engagement.
-The project highlights accounts of climate change gathered through interviews with people of multilingual backgrounds.
+Many of my projects have been informed by climate change and respond to environmental justice issues.
+To amplify multilingual voices from around the world, I engage people of diverse backgrounds through interviews and fiber-art processes.
+For instance, “Anxiety” a communally-made fiber-art project highlights tapestries knotted with recycled plastic film.
+The project addresses the impacts of single-use plastics while giving visual form to ecological anxiety and transforming collective concern into a shared, tactile experience.
+Similarly, “Tower” an interdisciplinary video installation combines sculpture, video and social engagement.
+The project highlights accounts of climate change gathered through interviews with people of multilingual backgrounds, weaving them into a collective narrative.